spuithori/svelte-ionic-app/README.md

 Replace Routify with Sveltekit router - in your own components as well as the $ionic/svelte components
 * $goto will become goto - second argument is different - check documentation on $app/navigation https://kit.svelte.dev/docs/modules#$app-navigation
 * use beforeNavigate hook for ionViewWillLeave event in IonPage.

+Make the app more Ionic
+* put stuff into index.html
+* put App.svelte stuff into __layout.svelte (ion-app wrapper etc)

 The Svelte-Vite-Routify repo will continue to exist as separate branch once the migration is completed.
 But I don't think I will upgrade things anymore.